caseyg/awesome/README.md

 *   [lifewinning/situated.systems](https://github.com/lifewinning/situated.systems) -

 *   [sunlightlabs/fcc-net-neutrality-comments](https://github.com/sunlightlabs/fcc-net-neutrality-comments) - scraping, parsing and making sense of the flood of comments submitted to the FCC on net neutrality

-## Rust

-*   [block/goose](https://github.com/block/goose) - an open source, extensible AI agent that goes beyond code suggestions - install, execute, edit, and test with any LLM

-*   [Automattic/harper](https://github.com/Automattic/harper) - Offline, privacy-first grammar checker.
-Fast, open-source, Rust-powered

-*   [yshavit/mdq](https://github.com/yshavit/mdq) - like jq but for Markdown: find specific elements in a md doc

-*   [awwaiid/ghostwriter](https://github.com/awwaiid/ghostwriter) - Use the reMarkable2 as an interface to vision-LLMs (ChatGPT, Claude, Gemini).
-Ghost in the machine!

-*   [01mf02/jaq](https://github.com/01mf02/jaq) - A jq clone focussed on correctness, speed, and simplicity

-*   [sowcow/blank\_slate\_pdf](https://github.com/sowcow/blank_slate_pdf) - Abstract and simplistic PDFs for RM from Rust code.
-There are random experimental PDFs in older releases and Ruby code in older commits.

-*   [loro-dev/loro](https://github.com/loro-dev/loro) - Make your JSON data collaborative and version-controlled with CRDTs

-*   [tauri-apps/tauri](https://github.com/tauri-apps/tauri) - Build smaller, faster, and more secure desktop and mobile applications with a web frontend.

-*   [valeriansaliou/sonic](https://github.com/valeriansaliou/sonic) - 🦔 Fast, lightweight & schema-less search backend.
-An alternative to Elasticsearch that runs on a few MBs of RAM.

-*   [zed-industries/zed](https://github.com/zed-industries/zed) - Code at the speed of thought – Zed is a high-performance, multiplayer code editor from the creators of Atom and Tree-sitter.

-*   [casey/just](https://github.com/casey/just) - 🤖 Just a command runner

-*   [spyglass-search/spyglass](https://github.com/spyglass-search/spyglass) - A personal search engine:  Create a searchable library from your personal documents, interests, and more!

-*   [CloudCannon/pagefind](https://github.com/CloudCannon/pagefind) - Static low-bandwidth search at scale

-*   [jameslittle230/stork](https://github.com/jameslittle230/stork) - 🔎 Impossibly fast web search, made for static sites.

-*   [svix/svix-webhooks](https://github.com/svix/svix-webhooks) - The open source and enterprise-ready webhooks service 🦀

-*   [stencila/stencila](https://github.com/stencila/stencila) - Documents with Scientific Intelligence

-*   [citybound/citybound](https://github.com/citybound/citybound) - A work-in-progress, open-source, multi-player city simulation game.

 ## HTML